Drakkus/robrew/README.md

     * subversion
     * zlib-devel

-The robrew command will install all package dependencies automatically, download Hercules from official svn/repository.
+The robrew command will install all package dependencies automatically, download <emulator> from official svn/repository.

 If you want to compile: